Actindo-AG/Documentation/Payments/Overview/02_Features.md

 ## Connection of payment service providers
-Using our simple EBICS integration, you can flexibly connect various payment service providers such as Payment Service Providers (PSP), Paypal, credit cards, or bank transactions to the *Actindo Core1 platform*.
+Using our simple EBICS integration, you can flexibly connect various payment service providers such as Adyen, Paypal, credit cards, or bank transactions to the *Actindo Core1 platform*.

 ## Generation of payments for POS, telephone sales and sales representatives